Three of the most important things to know about the compensation amounts available in slip-and-fall cases are that:

 - lacerations or cuts.

 Many of these injuries require extensive medical treatment.
 The medical costs, alone, can quickly go into the hundreds of thousands of dollars.
-When the injuries drastically reduce the victim’s quality of life, attorneys and insurance adjusters may use a multiplier to calculate the victim’s non-economic damages, like pain and suffering.
+When the injuries drastically reduce your quality of life, attorneys and insurance adjusters may use a multiplier to calculate your non-economic damages, like pain and suffering.
 This can substantially increase the average settlement amount offered to end the personal injury lawsuit.
+Also see our article on the typical slip and fall settlement.

 - California Civil Jury Instructions (CACI) No. 1000.